getodk/docs/odk1-src/form-language.rst

 .. note::

-  Collect will remember the last lanaguge you switched to on a form, even if you switch device language.
+  Collect will remember the last language you switched to on a form, even if you switch device language.